 If your reaction to the words “Computerized Sewing Machine” is something more like what you’d expect if I just yelled “Plague!!!!” …then this article is meant for you.
-What you need to do is calm yourself, open your mind, take a deep breath and be prepared to learn something new!
-Computerised sewing machines are here to stay and chances are you’ll be seeing more and more of them, so before the times completely run away with you…let’s get to grips with them.
+What you need to do is calm yourself, open your mind, take a deep breath, and be prepared to learn something new!
+Computerized sewing machines are here to stay and chances are you’ll be seeing more and more of them, so before the times completely run away with you…let’s get to grips with them.

 So why bother with a computerized sewing machine?

 Because, just like your MacBook allows you to create a professional-looking printed portfolio with pictures, colorful headings, and beautiful fonts…your computerized sewing machine will allow you to program a host of incredible decorative and utility stitches, as well as complex embroidery motifs that you never dreamed you’d be able to achieve.

 Just like your iPad saves you massive amounts of time, allowing you to get more done and progress faster, so a computerized sewing machine will help you to make the most of your work time…provided you know how it works and also, depending heavily on the quality of your machine buy.
 Let’s cover the pros:

 The majority of computerized sewing machines provide you with a wider range of stitches compared to non-computerized types.
 Furthermore, they might allow you to have multi-directional or multi-motion stitching, which means that the machine in fact sews not only forwards but also sideways and backward to help sew wide, elaborate designs.